gvwilson/thirdbit/src/fiction/still-book/index.md

 around impulsively and hurried back to his house.

-*Knock knock knock.* As soon as Mister Leaf opened the door, Still blurted, "I---please, can I try that exercise again?
+*Knock knock knock.* As soon as Mister Leaf opened the door, Still blurted, "I—please, can I try that exercise again?
 I think I can do it properly this time."

 "Oh, splendid," Mister Leaf said warmly.
 "I'm sure you can.
 Go on,